Quick Summary

 Why forced account creation causes abandonment

 The timing is the problem.
 A visitor who reaches your checkout has already made a significant decision: they want to buy.
 Interrupting that momentum with an account creation demand introduces friction at exactly the worst moment.
+This is one of several friction patterns covered in detail in the why your Shopify store isn't converting guide.

 From the customer's perspective, the value exchange is backwards.
 You're asking them to invest time (create an account, confirm an email) before you've fulfilled your part of the transaction (delivered the product).
 Many shoppers, particularly first-time buyers, simply won't.